MiniDevHub/Custom-Code-Styles/Configs/VsCode-Keybindings.md

 - **Command:** `extension.advancedNewFile`
 - **The Logic:**

-1. I **disabled** the default shortcut (`Alt+Cmd+N`) to prevent accidental triggers or conflicts.
+1. I **disabled** the default shortcut (`Alt+Cmd+N`) to prevent accidental triggers.
 2. I **remapped** it to this complex combo to ensure I only triggered the "Advanced File Creation" wizard when I really meant to.

 ### 5. Toggle GitHub Copilot

 - **Key:** `Shift` + `Alt` + `C`
 - **Command:** `github.copilot.completions.toggle`
 - **The Logic:** "C" for Copilot.
 Sometimes the AI ghost text is helpful; sometimes it breaks your concentration.
-This was a dedicated "Mute Button" for the AI.
+This is a dedicated "Mute Button" for the AI.

 ---

 ## 🚀 The "Alt + O" Saga (Ergonomics Masterclass)

-This was the most critical optimization in the setup.
+This is the most critical optimization in the setup.
 I sacrificed C++ navigation to gain super-speed editing.

 ### 6. The "Change All Occurrences" Hack